 In addition, the uninterrupted transmission of air quality measurement data can only be guaranteed with the right connectivity.
 Depending on the transmission technology and strength of the connection at the location (e.g., cellular signal strength or visibility of a LoRa gateway) data quality can be affected.
 Therefore we provide you with customised advice on the best connectivity options for the location to be measured.

 You are interested in measuring the air quality in your area?
-Please do not hesitate to contact us via firstname.lastname@example.org in order to get our advice and customized recommendation for sensor locations in your city, company site or as well indoors.
+Please do not hesitate to contact us via email@example.com in order to get our advice and customized recommendation for sensor locations in your city, company site, or indoors.